psarando/shire-reckoning/README.md

    This way Yavannië 30 is a festival in every year, but in leap-years Cormarë falls on Frodo's actual birthday, and his birthday celebrations are doubled!

-   Since Shire "March 25" was the same day as "March 25 in both Kings' and Stewards' Reckoning" in T.A.
-3019, then "former September 22" in this quote might be a reference to the Shire Calendar;
+   Since Shire "March 25" in T.A.
+3019 was the same day as "March 25 in both Kings' and Stewards' Reckoning", then "former September 22" in this quote might be a reference to the Shire Calendar;
    because if the New Reckoning New Year's Day was the same day as Stewards' Reckoning "March 25" as well, then the New Reckoning Yavannië 30 and Shire "September 22" would have fallen on Stewards' Reckoning "September 23".
+   However, it seems odd to refer to a date in the Shire Calendar as the "former September 22", since Shire Reckoning was still in use by the Hobbits in the Fourth Age, but never in use in Gondor or anywhere else the New Reckoning became the common calendar.
-   However, the "former September 22" might also be a reference to the Kings' Reckoning "September 22", which would have fallen on the same day as Shire "September 22" if "March 25" fell on the same day in both calendars.
+   So the "former September 22" may in fact be a reference to the Kings' Reckoning "September 22", which would have fallen on the same day as Shire "September 22" if "March 25" fell on the same day in both calendars.
    If "former September 22" is a reference to the Kings' Reckoning, then that may imply that Aragorn and the Dúnedain of the North never adopted the Stewards' Reckoning